 When adding embedded content, the embed link must be the only text on its line.
 You cannot, for instance, embedded content in the middle of a sentence.

-More information on embedding and linking content can be found in the article Embedding assets with the Simple Editor
+More information on embedding and linking content can be found in the article Embedding resources with the Simple Editor